mkdoc/mkcli/README.md

 ### Defining Programs

-This section covers what you need to know to define a program as markdown.

 The markdown document defines sections that start with a level one heading and continue until the next level one heading or the end of file is reached.

 The sections that have special meaning to the compiler are: